Hervar77/infinity-doc/mkdocs/api/infinity.mail.md

 Extends: `Array<{name: string, size: number, contentType: string, contentTransferEncoding: infinity.mail.transferEncoding, contentId: string, contentDisposition: string, storedFilePath: string}>`

 An array containing objects with attachment data inside its properties.
+Note: this array can not be modified.
+You need to assign an array with attachment items, but you cannot call `push()` on the `attachments` property of an `infinity.mail` object.

 ### Properties:
 - #### name